kureem/visual-javascript-engine/README.md

-# JSweet fisica candy
+# JSweet visual-javascript candy

 ## Description

-This project is a Java bridge to the fisica library, so that fisica can be used from Java (thanks to the JSweet transpiler).
+This project is a Java bridge to the visual javascript library, so that visual-javascript can be used from Java (thanks to the JSweet transpiler).

 This candy is used for compilation (typing and API checking) but does not contain any implementation, similarly to a C/C++ header file or to a TypeScript definition file.